InfluxCommunity/Processing-Engine-Training/README.md

 > [!TIP]
 Omit `--plugin-dir` if using plugins directly from GitHub

-3. Create a Token using the cli
+3. Create a Token using the CLI

 Most `influxdb3` commands require an authentication token.
 Create an admin token using the following command and save it somewhere securely:
 ```shell
 influxdb3 create token --admin
 ```